 Trifling and Gambling with Virtual Money

-Some of the high-profile cases involving Bitcoin, such as United States v.
-Ulbricht, and the collapse and theft from the Mt.
-GOX exchange have raised questions as to whether Bitcoin is money, or even property, whose loss or theft is compensable.
-Smaller narrow-use virtual currencies have also emerged with a unique distinction from Bitcoin and first generation virtual currencies, they are associated with in-game virtual play and have zero-value per terms of service agreements offered by game makers.
+Some of the high-profile cases involving bitcoin—such as United States v.
+Ulbricht, and theft from the Mt.
+GOX exchange leading to its collapse—have raised questions as to whether bitcoin is money, or even property, the loss of which is compensable.
+Smaller, narrowly used, in-game virtual currencies have also emerged.
+Their unique distinction from bitcoin and first generation virtual currencies is that they have value within games, but purportedly have no value external to the game per terms of service agreements offered by game makers.
 No fewer than seven decisions have been issued addressing these in-game currencies, finding that despite the existence of secondary markets allowing users to transfer accounts for fiat currencies, the terms of service agreements control in determining the in-game currencies to be valueless.

-These federal holdings create a major problem for law enforcement and prosecutors because if the virtual currencies have no value and virtual games, casinos and/or sportsbooks award prizes with zero-value then it is an impossibility to violate most gambling statutes.
-This problem becomes exacerbated by secondary markets that use market-based pricing to establish a value for accounts contradicting the game makers’ valuations.
-The emergence of “skins-gambling” an ancillary feature of a popular video-game has already blossomed into a multi-billion-dollar industry that might be outside the reach of law enforcement, and almost no one has noticed.
+These federal holdings create a major problem for law enforcement and prosecutors.
+By awarding prizes with zero-value currencies, virtual games, casinos and sportsbooks bypass compliance with most gambling statutes.
+This problem is exacerbated by secondary markets that use market-based pricing to establish values for accounts contradicting the game makers’ valuations.
+Skins gambling, a recently emerged ancillary feature of a popular video game, has already blossomed into a multi-billion-dollar industry that might be outside the reach of law enforcement, and almost no one has noticed.